serviceanimals/Harper/LL.md

 For example the command sit in different languages.

-Do you conjugate verbs in other languages with your dog?
+Do you conjugate verbs in different languages with your dog?

 For example with the verbs be, do and have: